-Some academic papers deal with the pairing methods of Swiss-system tournaments. \citet{Olafsson1990} provides an efficient computer program to pair the players in each round.
-It is based on finding a maximum weight matching in a graph where the players are nodes and the possible matches are edges such that the pairing rules are converted into edge weights. \citet{KujansuuLindbergMakinen1999} translate the main principles behind the Swiss-system pairing (players with roughly equal scores play against each other and their colours alternate) into a stable roommates problem.
+The pairing methods of Swiss-system tournaments have received serious attention in the operations research literature. \citet{Olafsson1990} provides an efficient computer program to pair the players in each round.
+It is based on finding a maximum weight matching in a graph, where the players are nodes and the possible matches are edges such that the pairing rules are converted into edge weights. \citet{KujansuuLindbergMakinen1999} translate the main principles behind the pairing in the Swiss system (players with roughly equal scores play against each other and their colours alternate) into a stable roommates problem.
 This approach results in better colour balance but higher score differences than the official FIDE pairing.

 \citet{GlickmanJensen2005} propose adaptive pairings by maximising the expected Kullback--Leibler distance between the prior and posterior densities of strength parameters.
-In contrast to the Swiss-system that tends to pair players of similar strength in later rounds, this approach pairs players of similar strength as soon as possible.
-The pairing method is found to outperform the modified Swiss system of \citet{Olafsson1990} if 16 rounds are played by 50 players, regardless of using a vague or an informative prior distribution.
-However, we do not know of any Swiss-system chess tournament with more than 11 rounds. \citet{BiroFleinerPalincza2017} uncover how the main priority rules of the Dutch system can be replaced by efficient matching algorithms, making computation in polynomial time possible.
+In contrast to the Swiss system that tends to pair players of similar strength in later rounds, their algorithm pairs players of similar strength as soon as possible.
+The pairing mechanism outperforms the modified Swiss system of \citet{Olafsson1990} if 16 rounds are played by 50 players, regardless of using a vague or an informative prior distribution.
+However, we do not know of any Swiss-system chess tournament containing more than 11 rounds. \citet{BiroFleinerPalincza2017} uncover how the main priority rules of the Dutch system can be replaced by efficient matching algorithms, making computation in polynomial time possible.

-In contrast to \citet{Olafsson1990}, \citet{SauerCsehLenzner2024} formulate alternative pairing rules that are enforced by finding maximum weight matchings in an appropriate graph.
-According to extensive numerical simulations, this mechanism yields fairer pairings and produces a final ranking that better reflects the strengths of the players than the official FIDE pairing system.
-Furthermore, their method allows for great flexibility by changing edge weights.
+In contrast to \citet{Olafsson1990}, \citet{SauerCsehLenzner2024} formulate alternative pairing rules, again enforced by finding maximum weight matchings in an appropriate graph.
+According to extensive numerical simulations, this procedure yields fairer pairings and leads to a final ranking that better reflects the strengths of the players than the official FIDE pairing system.
+Furthermore, the proposed method allows for great flexibility by changing edge weights.
 In particular, maximum colour difference can be reduced by allowing more games between players who have scored different numbers of points \citep[Section~4.4]{SauerCsehLenzner2024}.
-This trade-off will be important for us in Section~\ref{Sec5}.
+This trade-off will be important for us in Section~\ref{Sec7}.